All Year: Yes

 We are a married couple living in a Scandinavian style house with stunning views looking out over a Devon Wildlife Nature Reserve and beautiful countryside.
 We are about a 45 minute drive from Dartmoor National Park.

 People from all backgrounds and nationalities are welcome.
 Experience with horses is preferred and helpers must be prepared to join wholeheartedly in the daily routine and be willing to learn new skills and live as a member of the family.
-You also will be expected to help share the preparation and cooking of food and to keep your bedroom and bathroom clean.
+You will be expected some days to help share the preparation and cooking of food and to also keep your own bedroom and bathroom clean.

 Mobile phone reception is reasonable around the house.